Fitly1/fitly-privacy-policy/privacy-policy.md

 ## 2. Information We Collect
 We collect the following types of information:

-- **Personal Information:** Name, email address, phone number, business details (e.g., ABN if applicable), trainer certifications, and insurance details if provided.
+- **Personal Information:** Name, email address, phone number, date of birth, business details (e.g., ABN if applicable), trainer certifications, and insurance details if provided.
 This includes information shared during communications with the Platform.

+- **Age Verification:** We ask for your date of birth solely to verify that you are 18 years or older before using the FITLY platform.
+This is a mandatory requirement to access our services.
+Your date of birth is:
+  - Only used for age verification
+  - Not used for advertising, analytics, or personalization
+  - Not shared with third parties
+  - Stored securely and encrypted

 - **Usage Data:** IP addresses, device information, browser type, interactions with the Platform, and cookies/tracking data for analytics and personalization.
 Some data is collected passively through usage logs.

 ## 3. How We Collect Information